Memorial & Honor Gifts

 The Sowles Free Care Fund:

 This fund was established in 1954 by Elizabeth Bishop Perkins in memory of her grandfather, Hiram Benjamin Sowles, to support the hospital’s ability to provide care for those who cannot afford the care they need.

 The Martin H. Wennar, MD Health Education Fund:

-The NMC Health Professions Scholarship Program Benefit Dinner has been providing scholarships to youth in our community seeking careers in the health care field since 1987.
-In 2003, the Fund was rededicated to Dr. Wennar, in honor of his long standing commitment to encouraging health professions through scholarships.
+The NMC Health Professions Scholarship Program Benefit Dinner began in 1987 to support the creation of the Health Education Fund.
+This fund provides scholarships to youth, in our community, who are seeking careers in the health care field.
+In 2003, the Health Education Fund was renamed after Dr. Wennar, in honor of his long standing commitment to encouraging health professions through scholarships.
 Scholarships are awarded to students entering health careers based on scholastic record and community service.
 For more information about applying for a scholarship from this fund, call Kate Laddison at (802) 524-1239 or email Kate directly.